 Based on state law, cities and counties are required to adopt a street classification system consistent with state and federal guidelines.
 In the State of Washington, these requirements are codified in RCW 35.78.010 and RCW 47.26.090.
 Each local jurisdiction is responsible for defining its transportation system into the following functional classifications: Freeway, Principal Arterial, Minor Arterial, and Collector; other community roadways are assumed to be Local Access streets.
-Definitions of each functional classification are provided below.
-Figure 2 shows the existing functional classification of roadways in the City of Sammamish.
+Figure 1 shows the existing functional classification of roadways in the City of Sammamish.